vmware-tanzu/secrets-manager/docs/_pages/0140-production.md

-## Update VMware Secrets Manager’ Log Levels
+## Update VMware Secrets Manager’s Log Levels

 **VSecM Safe** and **VSecM Sidecar** are configured to log at `TRACE` level by default.
 This is to help you debug issues with **VMware Secrets Manager**.
 However, this can